-Hope- signed limited edition silkscreen print with 14 colours, diamond dust, gold leaf, silver leaf, embossing and glazes by British pop artist Sir Peter Blake.
+'Hope (Diamond Dust)' - A signed limited edition 14 colour silkscreen print with diamond dust, gold leaf, silver leaf, embossing and glazes by British pop artist Sir Peter Blake.
 Also available as a non-diamond dust edition.

 Blake uses collaged letters taken from different sources to spell out one of the most important words in the English language: HOPE.
 These works reflect a sentiment and warmth that is inherent throughout the artist's work.
 His use of mismatching letters from different sources is a classic motif in his oeuvre, reflecting his love of collage and collecting, as well as the influence of artists such as Jack Pierson.
 The use of 'found letters' or commercial lettering in his work is something that Blake adopted in the 1950s; allying himself with decorators, sign painters and commercial artists rather than the fine art establishment: declaring himself a 'pop' artist.